3 Hidden-state models

 It is helpful to define some general notation:

-Depending on your goal, you may only care about some of these terms, while the other terms are nuisance-terms.
+Depending on your goal, you may only care about some of these terms, and might want to marginalise out the terms you’re not interested in.
 Nevertheless, it is important to consider all three.

 If your goal is forecasting, then future observed data \(Y_{t+k}\) are your quantity of interest, and you only care about \(X_t\) and \(\theta\) to the extent that they allow you to estimate \(Y_{t+k}\).